Enhancing LGBTQ+ resource access and community connections

 Participant DEG

-Task flows helped map the account creation process to make it fun, inclusive and unique without making it seem forced.
+Task flows mapped the account creation process to be fun, inclusive, and natural.

-I played around with having the onboard process be a bit more interactive, and not just the typical information input.
-This does make the process a little longer, but our goal was to give users ample opportunities to share their own stories.
+I played around a more interactive onboarding process.
+This does extend the process, but our goal was to provide ample opportunities to share their own stories.

 Integrating Business Accounts

-It was important to create avenues for businesses to connect with users/potential consumers.
-Businesses can initiate business profile creation when prompted to create a user account.
+It was important to create avenues for businesses to connect with potential consumers.
+I designed an option for businesses to create business accounts.

 To promote UGC, I designed a flow for users to share their experiences publicly.
 Users can engage with this anytime after finalizing their account creation.